Drug Crimes FAQ

 Wes Ball carefully examines the legality of the search and seizure issues including the validity of any search warrants.
 The evidence of possession may be in doubt.
 Where the admissible evidence is substantial, we seek alternative dispositions with diversion programs, pretrial rehabilitative efforts and if necessary seeking favorable plea agreements including deferred adjudication probation.
 With skillful defense, your charges may be dropped or dismissed without conviction and your record may be cleared or erased with an expunction.

 Will Your Drug Charges Be Considered A State Or Federal Crimes?

 Cases that involve large quantities of drugs are often prosecuted in federal court where sentences can be particularly harsh under what are referred to as the federal sentencing guidelines.
 If the charges are federal, the prosecutor may seek an order of detention to hold the accused without bail.
-Diligent effort at the earliest stages can increase the chance of release on bail or conditions while our defense specialists works to achieve a favorable outcome.
-To obtain the best possible outcome you should have an experienced Federal criminal defense lawyer's help as soon as possible.
+Diligent effort at the earliest stages can increase the chance of release on bail or conditions while our defense specialist works to achieve a favorable outcome.
+To obtain the best possible outcome you should have an experienced Federal criminal defense lawyer’s help as soon as possible.